semiprime/pygenda/docs/CalDAV.md

 write to the file, slowdown updating large agendas).
 A server is recommended.

+In general, [EDS](Evolution_Data_Server.md) should be preferred over CalDAV, because EDS supports activating alarms.
+However, especially for older operating systems, some users may prefer CalDAV.

 This document describes how to set up Pygenda to use a CalDAV server.

 (I've only tried with a local server - a remote server should